darlenekim/oAuthNodejs/README.md

 # Secure oAuthNodejs
 # Includes AngularJS, Javascript, Gulp & MongoDB(Robo 3T)

-TO GET STARTED
+`TO GET STARTED`
-Requirers 3 Command Lines to be open separately, but from the same folder.
+Requires 3 Command Lines to be open separately, but from the same folder.
 Once Mongo & Gulp are running, just let them be in the background.
 Watch your nodemon.

+`Missing Files`
+- NodeModules
+- .ENV
+- .GIT

+*npm install*
+*npm start*
 * nodemon
 * mongod -> then open Robo3T -> connect to your localhost:21017 -> authboilerplate -> collections -> users -> index
 * gulp watch